FIVE JEWELS OF WISDOM

 Before speaking or acting negatively, you must think about it and

 mentally agree.
-If someone has developed a habit of negative or cruel
+If someone has developed a habit of responding negatively or

 awareness of the processes involved will soon reveal that one must agree with